University of Tulsa

 The Collins College of Business is home to Studio Blue, a self-described greenhouse for creativity.
 Students from every discipline use this campus resource to exercise their right brains in innovative problem solving.

-Every year, TU brings distinguished and internationally recognized artists to campus, including Pulitzer Prize-winning columnist George Will; actor and film director Tim Blake Nelson; acclaimed writers Jonathan Franzen and Michael Ondaatje; playwrights Tony Kushner and Stephen Sondheim; critic Frank Rich; journalists Evan Osnos, Carl Bernstein and Bob Woodward and three-time Grammy winner, memiorist and activist Angélique Kidjo, scheduled for October 2017.
+Every year, TU brings distinguished and internationally recognized artists to campus, including Pulitzer Prize-winning columnist George Will; actor and film director Tim Blake Nelson; acclaimed writers Jonathan Franzen and Michael Ondaatje; playwrights Tony Kushner and Stephen Sondheim; critic Frank Rich; journalists Evan Osnos, Carl Bernstein and Bob Woodward and three-time Grammy winner, memoirist, and activist Angélique Kidjo.

 There’s a lot to choose from at TU.
 With all the events, programs, and activities on campus, it’s easy to fill a calendar.
 The city of Tulsa adds a first-rate cultural life and numerous attractions.
 TU’s small size fosters a strong sense of community that helps students to feel right at home…